sinnfeinn/microcovid/README.md

 Esp32 used: TTGO 16M Bytes (128M Bit) Pro ESP32 OLED V2.0

 Connects to https://openweathermap.org/ api, receives current weather as json and parses it.
-Currently displays only when button GPIO0 is pressed to save battery.
+Currently displays only when button GPIO0 is pressed to save energy.

 How to:
 - Install micropython on esp32 via esptool: https://docs.micropython.org/en/latest/esp32/tutorial/intro.html